 Invasive tree species, if left unaddressed, can spread quickly and be difficult to remove from native prairies.
 Minnesota has many varieties of invasive woody species, and also some native varieties that have invasive qualities; such as the Eastern red cedar, which spreads across prairies very quickly.

 Once established, tree removal becomes more difficult and more expensive.
 Timing plays a big factor in suppressing the spread of these invasive woody species.
 Seedlings and trees that are under 2 inches in diameter can be controlled by fire, mechanical, or chemical means.
-Once trees reach a size larger than 3 inches in diameter, chemicals can be used but mechanical removal becomes the most viable option, but can also be the most time consuming and expensive.
+Trees larger than 3 inches in diameter can be removed by chemical or mechanical means.
+Mechanical removal becomes the most viable option at this size, but it can be the most time consuming and expensive.

 For small diameter trees or saplings, fire can be an effective removal tool while also reinvigorating native grass growth.
 Eastern red cedars are very suppressed by fire.